The Basics

 New Construction

 If you buy directly from the builder without a buyer's agent, the builder typically keeps that commission rather than passing the savings to you.
-Bringing Commission Cash Back as your buyer's agent means we earn that commission — and return 70% of it to you.
+Bringing Commission Cash Back as your buyer's agent means we earn that commission - and rebate 2.5% of the purchase price directly to you.

 Yes - and this is one of the most valuable combinations in Texas home buying.
 Builder incentives (closing cost credits, interest rate buy-downs, appliance packages, design center allowances) come from the builder's budget.
 Your commission rebate comes from the buyer's agent commission.
 They are separate line items and can both apply to your transaction.